MusarrafAM/2-LFS---JavaScript-/README.md

 new Promise( ( resolve, reject ) => { asynchronous code } )

 if a promise rejects it won’t even try to go to the next promise.

+Async/Await = Async makes a function return a Promise.
+		 	  Await makes an async function wait for a promise.

+Allows you write asynchronous code in synchronous manner Async doesn’t have resolve or reject parameters.
+Everything after Await is placed in an Even queue

+JSON = (JavaScript Object Notation) data-interchange format Used for exchanging data between a server and a web application JSON files { key:value }  OR  [value1, value2, value3]

+JSON.stringify() = converts a JS object into a JSON string JSON.parse()  = converts a JSON string into a JS object Fetch = function used for making HTTP requests to fetch resources.
+(JSON style data, images, files) Simplifies asynchronous data fetching in JavaScript and used for interacting with APIs to retrieve and send data asynchronously over the web.
+Fetch( url, {options} )   =   optios  = {methods : “GET”}